nrobinson2000/po-util/README.md

 will appear in the `bin/` directory, named `firmware.bin`.

 ### Writing Firmware
-Po-util compiles and `.cpp` and `.h` files, but not `.ino` files, so `#include "application.h"` must be present in your `main.cpp` file.
+Po-util compiles any `.cpp` and `.h` files found in the `firmware/` directory, but not `.ino` files, so `#include "application.h"` must be present in your `main.cpp` file.
 This is done for you when you run the `po init` command to create a project directory.

 ### Building Firmware
 To compile firmware, simply run `po DEVICE build`, substituting `DEVICE` for